PEC-CSS/website/README.md

 - Git

 ## Target
-Target is to build a whole new brand of the computer scienec society and beat the fuck out of acm socials.
+Target is to build a whole new brand of the computer science society.

-## Primary Intitiators
-- Harsh Johar
-- Abhinav Rawal

 ## CMS
 CMS is deployed at [sanity](https://acm-rebrand.sanity.studio/)